k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor.md

 Broadway offers a number of [built-in Actors](04_built_in_actor_types.md) that address a wide range of predefined activities that can be added to Broadway flows.

-When a flow requires business logic that is not supported by a built-in Actor, a **JavaScript** Actor can be used which executes the JavaScript code provided in the **script** [Input parameter](/articles/19_Broadway/03_broadway_actor_window.md#data-input-parameters).
+When a flow requires business logic that is not supported by a built-in Actor, a **JavaScript** Actor can be used for executing the JavaScript code provided in the **script** [Input parameter](/articles/19_Broadway/03_broadway_actor_window.md#data-input-parameters).
 Alternatively, you can use the **LuFunction** Actor to invoke Java functions or build your own Java Actor.

 This article describes the following options for working with Actors:
 - [Adding Actors to the Stages](03_broadway_actor.md#how-do-i-add-actor-to-stage) of a Broadway flow.